parsaeisa/computer_vision/README.md

 # computer_vision

-## computer vision course , instructed by Dr.Mohammadi .
+Computer vision course , instructed by Dr.Mohammadi .

 In this repo you can see my answers to assignments and some notes for openCV python library .

+What I learned during the practices :
+* Image formation
+* Image processing in spatial domain
+* Image processing in frequency domain
+* Edge detectors like Canny and Sobel
+* Morphological process
+* Finding key points and applying most suitable transforms
+* Deep networks like U-Net

 ### foot of koozeh-gari